mjhoptics/ray-optics/docs/source/examples/ThorlabsLensImport/ThorlabsLensImport.rst

 One thing of importance is what wavelength this material is going to be used.
 The usual convenient way of specifying an optical glass with the index and V number is really only adequate in the visible wavelengths.
 In this case, the lens file is going to be used in the infrared, at 1550 nanometers.
 Fortunately there are adequate data points for the material definition in the IR.

 The best approach to using the available data is to interpolate refractive index values from the refractive index table in the datasheet.
-There is a material model in the :mod:`~.seq.medium` package called :class:`~.seq.medium.InterpolatedGlass` that takes a glass name, a catalog name, and a list of wavelength/refractive index pairs.
-The template .smx file is edited with new InterpolatedGlass definition for D-ZK3M and saved with the same name as the .zmx file but with a .smx extender.
+There is a material model in the :mod:`opticalglass.opticalmedium` package called :class:`opticalglass.opticalmedium.InterpolatedMedium` that takes a glass name, a catalog name, and a list of wavelength/refractive index pairs.
+The template .smx file is edited with new InterpolatedMedium definition for D-ZK3M and saved with the same name as the .zmx file but with a .smx extender.
 The template file can be deleted, because it's no longer needed.

 The name of this file should be the same as the name of the original Zemax file.
 But instead of an extender of zmx use an extender of smx, so when we do that, we now have an smx file right next to it.
 We can delete the template file, because that's no longer needed.